stevenwdv/fathom-shadow/docs/clustering.rst

 Clustering
 ==========

 One of Fathom's most powerful features is its flexible clustering algorithm, which groups nodes based on their proximity and ancestry.
 It is documented here as top-level functions but is also available directly within rulesets as :func:`bestCluster`, which has the advantage of letting you direct its results to further rules.

-Clustering is computationally expensive (at least O(n^2)) but widely applicable.
+Note that clustering is computationally expensive (at least O(n^2)).
+It is widely applicable, but should generally be considered a last resort for performance reasons.

 .. autofunction:: clusters